Simon-He95/vscode-toggle-dynamic-prop/README.md

-Use the shortcut key to switch the current prop to dynamic and non-dynamic mode, because there may be multiple types of this attribute, not necessarily a string or an object, etc., which can be changed at will.
+Use shortcut keys to switch the current prop between dynamic and non-dynamic modes, because this property may have multiple types, not necessarily strings but also objects, etc., which can be changed at will.
+For example, the network address originally used suddenly needs to be spliced ​​with variables according to the environment, or the string is suddenly not suitable for expression and needs to be spliced ​​with variables, etc. At this time, you can use this plug-in to quickly switch

 ## Keybingdings
 - `isMac` ? `cmd+t` : `ctrl+t`